 A sneak peek in your consumer’s head

 So far we have discussed some brain areas- and functions, but how do we even know these things?
 There are a lot of different methods that enable us to analyse this.
 We can inspect the effects of brain damage or look at brain activity.
 Information about the brain is also becoming more and more valuable in marketing.
 It can give you insights that are typically not accessible through standard methods like questionnaires.
 As you probably already know, neuromarketing is the relatively new field that combines neuroscience with marketing.
+We discuss the ethics of neuromarketing here.
 Let’s look into one method to give you an idea of how brain research works.

 We explained how evolution makes us smarter.
 We have evolved to the point where we invented a machine that tells us what brain area is active in which specific function.
 This is called functional Magnetic Response Imaging or fMRI.
 When you put someone in a scanner and let them perform a task you can see what area of the brain shows activation.
 With this information, you can conclude that the area (or areas) are involved with the execution of this task.
 This means the neurons in this area are communicating with other neurons (what is a neuron).
 How are we able to measure brain activity?
 We do this by detecting changes in blood flow in the brain.
 When our brain uses a certain area, blood flow to that specific area will increase.
 Simply said, if someone in a fMRI scanner moves his or her right arm, you can see what area is active, because blood flow to that area has increased.

 Even though fMRI is not a frequently used tool in marketing, it is a promising tool able to reveal subconscious processes and aspects that are not visible by the naked eye.
 We have already introduced you to this combination with the classical Pepsi versus Coke experiment in this article about wanting versus liking.
 This experiment shows that brand positioning is based on emotions and memory; brain processes that can be researched with fMRI.